phalcon-orphanage/docs/en/reference/debug.rst

         echo $e->getTraceAsString();
     }

-It's therefore easy to find which file and line of the application's code generated the exception, as well as the components involved in generating the exception.
+It's therefore easy to find which file and line of the application's code generated the exception, as well as the components involved in generating the exception:

 .. code-block:: html